tomjoht/documentation-theme-jekyll/index.md

 ## Download or clone the theme

 First download or clone the theme from the [Github repo](https://github.com/tomjohnson1492/documentation-theme-jekyll).
-Most likely you won't be pulling in updates once you start customizing the theme, so downloading theme probably makes the most sense.
+Most likely you won't be pulling in updates once you start customizing the theme, so downloading the theme (instead of cloning it) probably makes the most sense.

 ## Build this theme